 Complete your assignment

-For more information, please go to the "Complete your assignment on the Assignment Sheet page" step of How do I create an assignment?.
+For more information, please go to the "Complete your assignment on the Assignment Sheet page" step of the help article How do I create an assignment?.

 Click on "Writer's Workshop" to complete your Writer's Workshop options

-- Click "Lock" to prevent students from changing the topics.
-NOTE: Genre must be locked before you can lock the topics.
-Please read How can I lock the assignment genre for a Writer's Workshop peer assignment? to see how to do this.
+- Click the lock to prevent students from changing the topics.
+Note: Genre must be locked before you can lock the topics.
+Please read the help article How can I lock the assignment genre for a Writer's Workshop peer assignment? to see how to do this.

 - Writers can also add a custom topic.